SSWConsulting/SSW.Rules.Content/rules/salary-terminology/rule.md

 In Australia, there is a mix of terms used:

-❌ Remuneration
+* Remuneration

-❌ Total Remuneration Package (TRP)
+* Total Remuneration Package (TRP)

-❌ Remuneration Package
+* Remuneration Package

-❌ Remuneration paid to an employee as a reward for their services
+* Remuneration paid to an employee as a reward for their services

-❌ Pay
+* Pay

-❌ Pay Terms
+* Pay Terms

-❌ Payment Package
+* Payment Package

-❌ Salary
+* Salary

-❌ Salary Package
+* Salary Package

-❌ Earnings
+* Earnings

-❌ Compensation
+* Compensation

-❌ Compensation Package
+* Compensation Package

-❌ Wage structure
+* Wage structure

-✅ **Salary Package Including Super**
+* Salary Package Including Super (Recommended ✅)

 The last option is the best because it prevents misunderstandings.
 The term makes it clear that the figure **includes** superannuation contribution, which is essential to avoid the unpleasant surprise of salary shock where employees may not realize that super is part of their total pay.